Sliding Naturalness: Cosmological Selection of the Weak Scale: General Features of Cosmological Naturalness

 Other examples of triggers that might work in extensions of the SM are ${\rm Tr}[W\widetilde W]$ or higher dimensional operators breaking baryon and/or lepton number.
 Both options require adding to the SM new baryon and/or lepton number breaking sensitive to the Higgs vev.
 To assess the feasibility of these ideas a phenomenological study comparable in scope to the one performed in~\cite{Arkani-Hamed:2020yna} for $H_1 H_2$ is needed.

 The difficulty in finding BSM ``trigger" operators $\mathcal{O}_T$ lies in the requirement that $\langle \mathcal{O}_T\rangle$ must be sensitive to the Higgs vev.
 In general we need new particles coupled at $\mathcal{O}(1)$ to the Higgs whose typical mass scales are at most comparable to the weak scale.
 Beyond the SM it is extremely challenging to find new physics with these characteristics not already excluded by the LHC.
 Currently viable models, as the type-0 2HDM proposed in~\cite{Arkani-Hamed:2020yna}, which leads to the operator in~\eqref{eq:H1H2basic}, are on the verge of being discovered or excluded.
-To the best of our knowledge a detailed phenomenological analysis has not been performed for ${\rm Tr}[F\widetilde F]$.
+A similar phenomenological analysis has been performed for ${\rm Tr}[F\widetilde F]$ in~\cite{Beauchesne:2017ukw}.

 In practice only a limited number of trigger operators is viable and each trigger can be used in many different ways to select the Higgs mass.
 For example ${\rm Tr}[G\widetilde G]$ is used in~\cite{Dvali:2003br,Dvali:2004tma,Graham:2015cka,Geller:2018xvz,TitoDAgnolo:2021nhd}.
 So each trigger identifies phenomenology that is generically associated to Higgs naturalness, independently of a specific construction.